 With pet friendly camping and caravan sites just metres from the sand and melaleuca lined esplanade of Palm Cove, the NRMA Palm Cove Holiday Park is an ideal springboard for lazy days on the beach as well as active Great Barrier Reef and Daintree Rainforest excursions.
 After an exciting day of exploring, catch up with your fellow campers at the communal barbecue area or TV lounge, or plan the next day’s adventures using the free onsite wifi and tour booking desk.

 For a more cosmopolitan experience, the QT Port Douglas offers playful rooms with garden or pool views, a stellar restaurant, beachy cocktail bar, and designer “Qtique” gift shop.
 Add on ping pong, a pool table, tennis courts, a decked out lagoon – complete with a swim up bar – an inviting spa, Taco Tuesdays, and even an outdoor cinema in winter and you’ll never want to leave.
-NRMA members can also save on Car hire in Cairns at Thrifty with 15% off daily car hire rates and a free upgrade.
+NRMA members can also save on car hire in Cairns at SIXT with 15% off daily rental rates.